Polymarket summary

 Who should use Polymarket?

-Best for: Sportsbook users who want peer-to-peer pricing without a house edge, cost-conscious traders who value low fees, and crypto-native users who want access to politics, finance, and culture markets on the international version.
+Best for: Sportsbook users who want peer-to-peer pricing without a house edge, cost-conscious traders who value low fees, and crypto-native users who want access to politics, finance, and culture markets.

-Not ideal for: Users who need limit orders or advanced trading tools (not available on Polymarket US), people who want desktop access, and anyone who expects full responsible-gambling features like deposit limits, self-exclusion, or phone support.
+Not ideal for: Anyone who expects full responsible-gambling features like deposit limits, self-exclusion, or phone support.

 Funding the global product means working with USDC on the Polygon network.
 The cheapest way is to buy USDC on an exchange and send it directly to your Polymarket deposit address.
 Network fees are fractions of a cent.